Xiong'an

 Xiong'an New Area is a state-level new area in the Baoding area of Hebei, China.
 Established in April 2017, the area is located about 100 km south of Beijing and 50 km east of downtown Baoding.
 Its main function is to serve as a development hub for the Beijing-Tianjin-Hebei (Jing-Jin-Ji) economic triangle.
 Additionally, nonessential functions of the Chinese capital are expected to migrate here, including offices of some state-owned enterprises, government agencies, and research and development facilities.
 The city is planned to be erected by 2035, and to be completed by the middle of the 21st century, with a planned population of 5 million people.
+According to the results of the seventh national census of Xiong'an New Area, the resident population of Xiong'an New District is 1,205,440.

 The area covers the counties of Xiong, Rongcheng and Anxin.
 Its name is a compound of the first elements of the names of two of them: Xiong and Anxin.
 The construction of the area is described as part of the "millennium strategy" (千年大计).
 Unlike other "new areas", Xiong'an's development is taking place under the direct oversight of the Central Committee of the Chinese Communist Party (CCP) and the State Council.
 The temporary government office of the New Area is located in Ao Wei International Hotel (Ao Wei Mansion) in Rongcheng.